 Meditating on the sound of the million birds of Muhu Island feels good and right to me.

-Of course, everyone’s answers are different.
+Everyone’s answers are different.
 I have an older brother whose running list would probably include hitting golf balls at the driving range, riding go-karts, and drinking beer at the lake.
 Fair enough.
-The thing is, he does these things regularly, and he’s plugged into a job he finds extremely satisfying, as a school administrator.
+He does these things regularly, and he’s plugged into a job he finds extremely satisfying, as a school administrator.
 Is he–a strong leader who shapes the lives of dozens of kids every day–a prime example of how feeding yourself can actually feed others?

 Maybe I shouldn’t feel so guilty about that mud wrap I had the other day at the spa on Muhu.

 Another way of saying all of this may be that sometimes we all need to loosen up and have a little fun.
-I am in Helsinki now, and apparently that’s a pretty good place to do just that ….
+I am arriving in Helsinki now, which apparently is a good place to do just that…